Recruitment: Emergency Medical Dispatchers and Call Takers

 The first few minutes of an emergency are critical.
 Early help can save lives.

-The Queensland Ambulance Service is now recruiting for Emergency Medical Dispatchers in the Townsville and Rockhampton Operations Centres.
+The Queensland Ambulance Service is now recruiting for Emergency Medical Dispatchers in the Rockhampton Operations Centre.

 To apply, please read the Applicant Information Kit and Being an Emergency Medical Dispatcher Kit available on this webpage.
-If you feel you have what it takes to be an Emergency Medical Dispatcher, please visit www.hallis.com.au and quote the relevant reference number for your location of choice:
+If you feel you have what it takes to be an Emergency Medical Dispatcher, please visit www.hallis.com.au and quote the reference number 17812.

 For all other locations, recruitment campaigns will be advertised on this website when the need is identified.
 Please refer to this webpage for updates in relation to recruitment and information on how to submit an application.